Marketers consider explainer videos, or any other video content, stunners in the marketing universe.

 There are pros and cons to embedding video directly into an email, the main pros being that the user experience will be significantly improved.

-The popular alternative is attaching a picture or animated gif from the video and linking it to your video on an external player.
+A popular alternative is attaching a picture or animated gif from the video and linking it to your video on an external player.

 Social Media Business Pages